 I am so overjoyed that this series of smart strong girls is continuing.
 Since my daughter is a reluctant and picky reader, the more positive role models I can find for her the better, and this series, which has four girls to choose from, delivers that in spades.
 She loved the first book, Zoey Le Mar and the Veil of Fear, so much.
 It helped her come out of her shell a bit.
 Then when I handed her the next book, she jumped up and down, squealed, and then ran to her room to read.
 She devoured it within a week.
 She loved the Native American tie in, and that this time around the adventure focused around Danielle.
 She liked the fact that the girls had to figure this one out on there own, that there were ghosts involved, and that they still kick some butt.
 (Her words, not mine).
 I can't say enough about this book and the effect it has had on my daughter.
 I look forward to book three.
 Thank you so much, Mr. Lopez.

-Zoey Le Mar and the Wrath of the Anasazi is the second in a ser...ies of young adult books featuring Zoey and her best friends, all of whom are blessed with a few magical powers that provide them with fascinating adventures.
-Their parents know about their "powers."
+Zoey Le Mar and the Wrath of the Anasazi is the second in a series of young adult books featuring Zoey and her best friends, all of whom are blessed with a few magical powers that provide them with fascinating adventures.
+Their parents know about their "magic."
 In this particular volume the parents take them on a family vacation thinking it will be safer that way, planning a fun but educational vacation to the ancient lands of the Anasazi from whom one child is descended.
-The parents do not consider that their children might also be able to time travel, but they do, making history come excitingly alive, dangerously so.
+A little paradox with time travel adds a history lesson come excitingly alive, dangerously so.
 Readers will enjoy the twists and turns as well as be fascinated by the real story of the ancient natives of the North American continent.
 A very good out loud summer read that can morph into discussions of our ancient peoples or as travel reading for your tweens and teens.
 You will be watching for the next adventure once you have "met" Zoey.